-Comparing the two options in the above table, it is evident that B would best retain the bridges' existing architectural, technical and engineering significance in the long-term: i.e. moving them apart to make way for a new four-lane bridge and restricting their use to pedestrians and cyclists (fig 5.2).
+It is evident from the above table that Option B would best retain the bridges' architectural, technical and engineering significance in the long-term: i.e. moving them apart to make way for a new four-lane bridge and restricting their use to pedestrians and cyclists (fig 5.2).